Methods of Work Essay

 I do the bulk of my turning

-with a deep bowl gouge ½” in diameter.
+with a deep bowl gouge 1/2” in diameter,

-2060 (3/8” nominal, ½” actual) Deep Flute Bowl Gouge.
+2060 (3/8” nominal, 1/2” actual) Deep Flute Bowl Gouge with a long fingernail grind.

 These powered metal tools hold an edge way better than the